ess-dmsc/event-formation-unit/dataformats/cncs2016/README.md

 ### Multiplot
 Reads a csv data file and generates a plot of one or more columns which is saved as a png file.
+First argument is a plot title, the second arguments are the columns of the datafile that should be plotted simulteneously.
+Finally the user can specify several csv files for this to be done.

-    > ./multiplot.py "2 1 7" output.csv
+    > ./multiplot.py "title" "2 1 7" output.csv [output2.csv ...]

 Plots columns 2, 1 and 7 in a single figure.